OJ-Pulp/Sumplicity/CONTRIBUTING.md

 ## Support and maintenance

-Sumplicity is maintained by Osiris J. Terry.
+Sumplicity is maintained by Osiris Terry.
 Issues are typically triaged within two weeks.
 Releases follow semantic versioning and are listed in `CHANGELOG.md`.